YangyangFu/fsd-agents/doc/DATASET.md

 ### Convert to Planning Coordinate
 When constructing the dataset/dataloader, before entering the data pipeline, the data are processed into Planning/MMDET3D coordinates to keep consisent during the whole training and testing process.

-## Nuscenes Dataset

-Nuscenes data are in Nuscene coordinate.

-(1). do the pretrained VAD/BEVFormer models use MMDET3D coordinate or Nuscenes coordinate??

-### Raw Nuscences Dataset

-NuScenes provides a toolkit for evaluation, in which each box is wrapped into a Box instance.
-The coordinate system of Box is [different from MMDet LiDAR coordinate system](https://mmdetection3d.readthedocs.io/en/latest/user_guides/coord_sys_tutorial.html) in that the first two elements of the box dimension correspond to $(dy, dx)$, or $(w, l)$, respectively, instead of the reverse.
-For more details, please refer to the NuScenes tutorial.
-- The box definition in NuScenes is $(x, y, z, w, l, h)$, where $x, y, z$ are center locations in NuScenes global cooridnate, $(w, l, h)$ are box dimensions.
-- The box definition in MMDet3D is $(x, y, z, dx, dy, dz, yaw)$, where $x, y, z$ are center locations and can be transformed to any desired coordinate, $dx, dy, dz$ are for box dimension, where $dx$ is parallel to the box direction, thus $dx = l$.

-### Convert to Planning Coordinate

-**TODOS**:
-- The NuScenes boxes in `mmdetection3d/tools/dataset_converters/nuscenes_converter.py` as [here](https://github.com/open-mmlab/mmdetection3d/blob/fe25f7a51d36e3702f961e198894580d83c4387b/tools/dataset_converters/nuscenes_converter.py#L258) seem never changed from NuScenes Lidar coordinate to MMDet3D Lidar coordinate as claimed in [here](https://github.com/open-mmlab/mmdetection3d/blob/fe25f7a51d36e3702f961e198894580d83c4387b/docs/en/advanced_guides/datasets/nuscenes.md?plain=1#L109).

-## Waymo Dataset

-### Raw Nuscences Dataset

-### Convert to Planning Coordinate

 ## QUESTIONS